MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-personalization.md

 Unfortunately, integrating the mechanisms required to deliver personalization into existing retail processes is complex and exposes significant challenges for many organizations:

-1. Data siloes and lack of data governance make it hard to get a 360-degree view of consumers across channels.
+1. Data silos and lack of data governance make it hard to get a 360-degree view of consumers across channels.
 2. A lack of insights acquired through AI and machine learning model development limits the ability to respond to changes in customer behavior and tailor interactions to individual needs.
 3. Ineffective targeting of advertisements and product information negatively impacts conversion, cross-sell effectiveness, and customer satisfaction.